Genentech/spex-tools/docs/reference/faq.md

 ### What is SPEX?

-SPEX is a comprehensive Python library for spatial transcriptomics analysis.
+SPEX is a comprehensive Python library for spatial omics analysis (proteomics and transcriptomics).
 It provides tools for image processing, cell segmentation, feature extraction, clustering, and spatial analysis of multi-channel fluorescence microscopy data.

 ### What types of data does SPEX support?

 SPEX supports:
 - Multi-channel TIFF images
 - Fluorescence microscopy data
-- Spatial transcriptomics datasets
+- Spatial omics datasets (proteomics and transcriptomics)
 - Single-cell imaging data
 - Any multi-dimensional image data with spatial information